divio/divio-cloud-docs/how-to/django-create-deploy.rst

     RUN pip install -r requirements.txt

+..  _django-create-deploy-requirements:

 Python requirements in ``requirements.txt``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``Dockerfile`` expects to find a ``requirements.txt`` file, so add one, containing:

 ..  code-block:: Dockerfile
+    :emphasize-lines: 7-9, 11-14

     django>=3.1,<3.2
     dj-database-url==0.5.0
     django-storage-url==0.5.0
     whitenoise==5.2.0
     boto3==1.14.49

+    # Select one of the following for the database
     psycopg2==2.8.5
+    mysqlclient==2.0.1

+    # Select one of the following for the gateway server
     uwsgi==2.0.19.1
+    uvicorn==0.11.8
+    gunicorn==20.0.4

 Local container orchestration with ``docker-compose.yml``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+You will need this in order to be able to run the application locally for development purposes.
 Create a ``docker-compose.yml`` file, :ref:`for local development purposes <docker-compose-local>`.
 This will replicate the ``web`` image used in cloud deployments, and will set up:

-* a Postgres database running in a local container (instead of on a cloud database cluster)
+* a Postgres or MySQL database running in a local container (instead of on a cloud database cluster)
 * local file storage (instead of S3 instance)

 ..  code-block:: yaml
+    :emphasize-lines: 17-19, 23-43

-    version: "2"
+    version: "2.4"
     services:
       web:
         # the application's web service (container) will use an image based on our Dockerfile